Paladin Crafting Guide

 - Equality - Priority = HIGH: Equality is a crucial card that functions as Paladin's primary form of board clear.
-In combinations with Consecration, Wild Pyromancer, or Muster for Battle, it can clear even the largest of boards.
+In combinations with Consecration, Wild Pyromancer, or Avenging Wrath, it can clear even the largest of boards.
 Control Paladin decks usually play two copies, although you can get away with one, or none, in more Midrange, or Aggro style decks.